 ABC NEWS – South East SA – by Kate Hill – “A cheeky shearing shed snap that became a viral trump card for the Australian wool industry, and made a cult hero out of a local shearer, has proved a winner for a South Australian rural photographer.”

 WESTERN ADVOCATE – by John Seaman – “… Ewe little beauty

 PLANS are currently being finalised for this year’s Bathurst Merino Association’s maiden merino ewe competition with entries being received from the western side of our district.”

 THE WEEKLY TIMES – by Sue Neales, The Australian – “THE phone call declaring the superfine wool grown on Garry Meek’s farm in western Victoria to be the best in the world came out of the blue.

-All Mr Meek had done was to shear his flock of 3000 merino sheep last winter in his humble corrugated-iron shearing shed and sell the resulting 65 bales to the highest bidders.”
+All Mr Meek had done was to shear his flock of 3000 merino sheep last winter in his humble corrugated-iron shearing shed and sell the resulting 65 bales to the highest bidders, The Australian reports.”